surfinzap/typopo/README.md

 	* your input: [provide your text example here]
 	* expected output: [show how you want your example to be corrected]

-In any case, feel free to drop me a line at <typopo@tota.sk>.
+In any case, feel free to drop me a line at <help@typopo.org>.

 ## License
 Licensed under MIT license.
 (See [LICENCE.TXT](//github.com/surfinzap/typopo/blob/master/LICENSE.txt).)